Agreements with agencies

-Under our legislation, we can enter into arrangements with other agencies about a range of matters, including complaint handling.
+Under our legislation, we can enter into arrangements with other agencies about a range of matters, including complaint handling, sharing of information and referral of complaints.
 Our legislation also allows us to negotiate formal agreements with some agencies about how contact with our office will be managed.
 These agreements are publicly available and can be obtained by contacting our office.

 We categorise these arrangements as follows:

 We negotiate a memorandum of understanding with an agency to either ensure clarity of roles in circumstances where we may have overlapping jurisdiction or to document procedures to be followed by an agency when responding to our informal investigations and inquiries.
 A memorandum of understanding can be negotiated under legislative provisions or at our discretion.

 - Memorandum of understanding between NSW Ombudsman and the Office of the Information Commissioner [PDF, 176.2KB]

 - Memorandum of understanding between NSW Ombudsman and the Office of Local Government [PDF, 377.4KB]

 - Memorandum of understanding between the Inspector of Custodial Services and the NSW Ombudsman December 2014 [PDF, 210.0KB]